Max Rimmer-Chambers was a very special little boy adored by his family, friends, teachers and all who met him.

 -

-Step Up MCR a local grass roots charity who support ideas from local people in Ancoats, Beswick, Clayton & Openshaw will continue to work and support MaxTrax to secure any additional funding needed for the tracks future.
-MaxTrax next goal is to secure funds to complete the Beehive hubs renovations.
-MaxTrax will also help to support other local community-led projects, through experience and advice and to shout about every bit of support that YOU our supporters have given to this project over the years.
+to secure funds to complete The Beehive hubs renovations.
+MaxTrax will also like to give back and help to support other local community-led projects, through experience, skills and knowledge gained with Step Up MCR Charity and to shout about every bit of support that YOU our supporters have given to this project over the years.

 Upcoming Events

-- Time is TBDDelamere StreetFREE Multi Sports & Learn to Ride in Delamere Park M11 1HY.
+Time is TBDDelamere StreetFREE Multi Sports & Learn to Ride in Delamere Park M11 1HY.
 20th Feb 12-3pm

-- 1st Dec from 3.15pm McDonald’s Lime SqMcDonald'sIt’s back bigger & better.
+1st Dec from 3.15pm McDonald’s Lime SqMcDonald'sIt’s back bigger & better.
 Our FREE Santa Cycle from Lime Square to Delamere Park lighting up Ashton old Road with Santas Sleight.
 Join in the count down to the Christmas lights switch on in the park meet Santa in his Grotto.
 Enjoy snow, treats & music.
 Festive food & drink will be just £1 ( cash )

 We are supported by several charities, communities and sporting organisations as well as many friends like GB’s BMX rider Quillan Isidore who has been helping us deliver the track project.
 Not to forget Hive Construction NW Ltd who have started the much needed renovations to our community hub.